spryker/docker-sdk/docs/07-deploy-file/03-deploy-file-inheritance-common-use-cases.md

                     de.%domain%:
                         store: DE
 ```

-3. In `deploy.prod.yml` and `deploy.dev.yml`, include `config/deploy-templates/groups.yml` with the `domain` parameter defined for each environment.
+3. In `deploy.prod.yml` and `deploy.dev.yml`, include `config/deploy-templates/groups.yml` with the `domain` dynamic parameter defined for each environment.

 **deploy.prod.yml**
 ```yaml